darcikhey27/SourceCodeLineCounter_JavaFX/README.md

 # SourceCodeLineCounter_JavaFX
-Utitilty to count lines of code in a given directory
+Utitilty to recursively the count lines of code in a given directory

 *Editor: Eclipse, Vim
 *Frameworks: JavaFX